 DOES THE TOUR END BACK AT UNION SQUARE?

-No. The Barbary Coast walking tour ends near the entrance to North Beach/Little Italy, within walking distance to Fisherman’s Wharf or back to Union Square.
+No. The Chinatown/North Beach walking tour ends near the entrance to North Beach/Little Italy, within walking distance to Fisherman’s Wharf or back to Union Square.
 The Mission/Castro walking tour ends near Mission and 16th Street, where you can take the BART train back to Powell and Union Square.

 WHY DO I HAVE TO BOOK ONLINE IF IT'S FREE?

 We request that you reserve your space beforehand so we can ensure we'll have enough guides available.
 This keeps tour groups small and more personal.
-If you don't have time to reserve, just show up at Union Square by 10 AM (corner Powell and Geary) and introduce yourself!
+If you don't have time to reserve, just show up at Union Square (corner Powell and Geary) and introduce yourself!

 IS THE WALKING TOUR WHEELCHAIR ACCESSIBLE?

 Yes!
-Both tours are handicap accessible, with the exception of one brief stop on the Barbary Coast route that requires stairs (you can simply wait upstairs during that portion).
+Both tours are handicap accessible, with the exception of one brief stop on the Chinatown/North Beach route that requires stairs (you can simply wait upstairs during that portion).